This is what one ton (2,000 lbs.) of paper looks like as it begins the recycling process.

 About the Program

-The CMS I-CYCLE program has been very successful in increasing the amount of material the state recycles and promoting the use of recycled products.
-The I-CYCLE program is a self-funded recycling program administered by CMS’ Bureau of Agency Services to recover and sell recyclable materials from state agencies and encourage the market development of recovered materials.
+The CMS I-CYCLE recycling program will continue to stand as a model for other states to emulate.
+The I-Cycle program has been successful in increasing the amount of material the state recycles and promoting the use of recycled products.
+The I-CYCLE program is administered by CMS’ Bureau of Property Management to recover and sell recyclable materials from state agencies and encourage the market development of recovered materials.

-Through the I-CYCLE and State Surplus programs, the state currently recycles paper, cardboard, aluminum cans, plastics, old telephone directories, scrap metal, fluorescent light bulbs, batteries, laser printer cartridges, VCR Tapes, Data Tapes and silver bearing materials.
+Through the I-CYCLE and State Surplus programs, the state currently recycles paper, cardboard, aluminum cans, plastics, old telephone directories, scrap metal, fluorescent light bulbs, laser printer cartridges, books, rechargeable batteries, batteries, tires, oil, and anti-freeze.

 CMS continues to contract not-for-profit Community Rehabilitation Facilities within CMS's State Use Program to recycle its surplus computers, cell phones and other electronic equipment in order to prevent leaks of mercury, lead, and other toxins into the environment.
 The State Use Vendors continue to meet or exceed national certifications for responsible electronics recycling.

-Forty-one percent of all paper and paper products procured/ purchased by CMS for the state contained recycled materials.
-CMS purchases other items containing recycled materials such as laser printer cartridges, pencils, recycling bins, tires, antifreeze, and steel wastebaskets.
+Fifty-four percent of all paper and paper products procured/ purchased by CMS for the state contained recycled materials.
+CMS purchases other items containing recycled materials such as laser printer cartridges; recycling bins, tires, antifreeze, toilet tissue, napkins and many office supplies with recycle content.

-CMS and I-Cycle are strongly committed to the ongoing improvement of the state's recycling and recycled/post consumer-purchasing activities.
+CMS I-Cycle is strongly committed to the ongoing improvement of the state's recycling and recycled/post-consumer-purchasing activities.
 With the continued support of the goal of increased recycling, government can lead by example in minimizing potential environmental impact.
 Your continued support of these initiatives and goals is very much appreciated.